-The Pivot panel is designed to control submersible pumps in demand-dosing applications.
+The Pivot Pro Panel is designed to control submersible pumps in demand-dosing or timed-dosing applications.
 The controller uses float switches to monitor the liquid levels in a wet-well, and it will show and sound alarms in response to high-water and other fault conditions.
 It will also record operating statistics including number of pump cycles and pump elapsed-run times.